Bridgend

 Bridgend (/brᵻˈdʒɛnd/; Pen-y-bont ar Ogwr or just Pen-y-bont, meaning "the end of the bridge on the Ogmore") is a town in the Bridgend County Borough of Wales, 20 mi west of Cardiff and 20 mi east of Swansea.
 The town is named after the medieval bridge over the River Ogmore.
 The River Ewenny also flows through the town.
 The population was 49,597 in 2021.
+Bridgend is within the Cardiff Capital Region which in 2019 had a population of approximately 1.54 million.

-Historically a part of Glamorgan, Bridgend has greatly expanded in size since the early 1980s – the 2001 census recorded a population of 39,429 for the town and the 2011 census reported that the Bridgend Local Authority had a population of 139,200 – up from 128,700 in 2001.
+Historically a part of Glamorgan, Bridgend has greatly expanded in size since the early 1980s – the 2001 census recorded a population of 39,429 for the town.

 History

 Prehistoric and Roman

 Several prehistoric burial mounds have been found in the vicinity of Bridgend, suggesting that the area was settled before Roman times.
 The A48 between Bridgend and Cowbridge has a portion, known locally as "Crack Hill", a Roman road and the 'Golden Mile' where it is believed Roman soldiers were lined up to be paid.
 The Vale of Glamorgan would have been a natural low-level route west to the Roman fort and harbour at Neath (Nidum) from settlements in the east like Cardiff and Caerleon (Isca).